friendly-bits/shell-scheduler/TIMEKEEPING.md

 ### Motivation

-Without per-job timeouts, a single hung job is invisible for as long as other jobs keep completing: activity keeps resetting the idle timeout, so the hung job survives until the global timeout — which then aborts the entire run, sacrificing all pending work.
+Without per-job timeouts, the scheduler will wait for a single permanently hung job until either the idle or the global scheduler timeout is hit, at which point the scheduler will terminate with an error.
 Meanwhile the hung job permanently occupies one of the `${SCHED_MAX_JOBS}` concurrency slots.
 Per-job timeouts convert "one bad job kills the batch" into "one bad job times out, the batch completes", and reclaim the occupied slot.

 ### Configuration